 We're thrilled to feature Kelsey and can't wait to share more Real EVOLVher Routines with you all soon.

-Check out our Q&A with Kelsey, don't miss her routine video at the bottom of the post, and be sure to join us for a free EVOLVher exclusive virtual pilates workout class with Kelsey on July 11th!
+Check out our Q&A with Kelsey below and don't miss her routine video at the bottom of the post.

 My parents and grandparents on both sides had jobs in physical education, so fitness has been a part of my life for as long as I can remember.
 Teaching Pilates and pursuing a career in the wellness world has really come as second nature to me.
 I was in my early 20s when I first decided to get certified to teach Pilates, and at that time I was working in corporate America.
 My main goal for getting my certification was to have a side job where I could make some extra cash and be able to work out at my local studio for free.
 One thing led to another and I ended up leaving my corporate job to teach full time and then eventually open my own studios.